 White craft paint

-Step Two-was all about making the tray look like it had been on our fence for years.
+Aging the tray.
 I started with an ‘age’ old paint technique (LOL)-using Elmer’s Glue.
 I brushed a thin coat of glue in spots that I wanted just a bit of crackle-and thicker coats where I wanted more crackle.
-When the glue started to get tacky (about 3 minutes)-I sprayed my top coat on using the flat white paint.
+When the glue started to get tacky (about 3 minutes)-I sprayed my topcoat on using the flat white paint.

 The areas that I had placed a think coat of glue almost immediately started to crackle.

-Step four involved those thicker glued areas.
-I allowed them to dry for about 5 minutes or so, and then I began dragging my brush over those spots-which caused some of the top coat to pull away-which is exactly what I wanted!
+The thicker glued areas took a bit longer.
+I allowed them to dry for about 5 minutes or so, and then I began dragging my brush over those spots-which caused some of the topcoat to pull away-which is exactly what I wanted!
 YIPPEE!!!
-Once I had the effect I was looking for-I allowed the top coat to dry overnight.
+Once I had the effect I was looking for-I allowed the topcoat to dry overnight.

 When the weather warms up (it was a crisp 32 when I hung the sign)-I plan on hanging cute pots with pretty annuals from the gate, but for now I used a few chippy terracotta pots with faux greenery.